storj/storj/docs/blueprints/forgotten-deletes.md

 The solution to this problem is twofold, as there are two ways in which pieces are deleted: delete pieces requests and garbage collection.

+### Garbage collection

+Garbage collection works by observing the metainfo loop.
+This collects all the piece IDs which a node should have according to the pointer DB at that time.
+The satellite then sends these piece IDs to the storage node, indicating that it should keep these pieces and all pieces which were created after the creation of the bloom filter and delete the rest.

+Instead of proving the pieces were deleted, we will remove the possibility of these pieces being restored.
+To acheive this we will simply run garbage collection from a DB snapshot at a point in time beyond which we will never restore.
+That is, we must decide what is the furthest possible point the past we may restore to and only run garbage collection on a snapshot at or before this point.
+If this is guaranteed, no pieces deleted by garbage collection should ever be reverted by a DB restoration.

 ### Delete pieces requests

 Delete pieces requests are issued when a user deletes an object.
 The metainfo service deletes the object's pointers and then sends delete pieces requests to each of the reliable nodes which held pieces.
 The rest of the nodes' pieces will be eventually deleted by garbage collection.